ForModLabUHel/forClimate/README_mottiprebas.md

 + R/RStudio: Tested with Rstudio Version 2023.09.0+463 (2023.09.0+463) but any "close enough" R distribution should do.
    - Rtools: Compilers to build Fortran and C source files in PREBAS.
 Download from [CRAN/R for Windows](https://cran.r-project.org).
 + [Rprebasso](https://github.com/ForModLabUHel/Rprebasso): Download from GitHub.
-Use the instructions in the GitHub README file to install in R.
+Use the instructions in the GitHub README file to install the latest development version in R.
    - forClimate requires that Rprebasso package (i.e. PREBAS) is installed in R.
-   - To install from the local download directory:
+   - To install Rprebasso from the local download directory:
       - install.packages('Rprebasso',repos=NULL,type='sources')
 + forClimate: This project.
 Download from GitHub.

+Python and R/RStudio from Luke Software Center.

 Create Python virtual environment (e.g. with the name *mottiprebas*):